hongjiaherng/arch-linux-windows-10-dual-boot/README2.md

 - Refer to the second output, in my case (using wifi) the network interface named 'wlan0'
 - Observe closely at the attribute 'state', I got DOWN, which means I'm not connected to Internet
 - Use iwctl to connect to internet
-    - To get an interactive prompt do:
+    - To get an interactive prompt do this
     ```console
         # iwctl
     ```